-1.1 The TAHMO Sensor Design Competition is an initiative from Delft University of Technology and Federal University of Technology Akure.
+1.1 The TAHMO Sensor Design Competition is an initiative from the Delft University of Technology and the Federal University of Technology Akure.
 The objective of the competition is to develop a sensor suitable for weather stations in Africa.

 1.3 Delft University of Technology has the right to change the regulations at any time.